 WORK AT Franklin I-O

-Franklin I-O, like all Summer Urban Program camps, is run by college students who serve as directors and senior counselors, or teachers, in the camp.
+Franklin I-O, like all programs in the Summer Urban Program, is run by college students who serve as directors and senior counselors, or teachers, in the program.

-Directors oversee all camp operations, working through the spring and summer to train and supervise camp staff, manage finances, and ensure high program quality.
+Directors oversee all program operations, working through the spring and summer to train and supervise program staff, manage finances, and ensure high program quality.
 Learn more about directing Franklin I-O.

 ENROLL IN Franklin I-O

-Franklin I-O costs only $130 per camper, with a sliding scale for siblings.
-Preference is given to returning campers and children who have particular academic or financial need for the program.
+Franklin I-O costs only $50 per participant, with a sliding scale for siblings.
+Preference is given to returning participants and children who have particular academic or financial need for the program.